What is GRP Material?

 GRP is made from strands of glass called fibres.
 These are extremely fine fibres that are woven together to create a flexible fabric.
 GRP is a moulded product, meaning it must be placed in or around the shape of the item it is required to take.
-GRP composite incorporates aluminum oxide aggregate surface, which is diamond hard, and offers a high resistance to long-term wear.
+GRP composite incorporates aluminium oxide aggregate surface, which is diamond hard, and offers a high resistance to long-term wear.

 With GripClad products, the anti-slip grit cannot be knocked out as happens with over-coating methods.
-No peel-back or chipping can occur around localized damage points, the colour cannot be worn off and flexing/movement will have no effect.
+No peel-back or chipping can occur around localised damage points, the colour cannot be worn off and flexing/movement will have no effect.
 With both GRP and FRP materials, there is a 100% guarantee that it cannot rust or corrode.

 These products are pre-finished, ready to install plates/covers constructed from extremely robust composite GRP.
 All our products are bonded together in a single manufacturing process making for the strongest and most durable pedestrian safety product available today.